Summary

 How Can You Start Creating Traditional Industry Visual Plans?

-Building visual business plans for old-style industries requires the right tools and way.
-Start with your most hard processes and work toward simpler parts.
+Building visual business plans for traditional industries requires the right tools and way.
+But where do you start?
+Begin with your most complex processes and work toward simpler elements.

 Key Tools and Templates

 PowerPoint and Google Slides work well for basic visual business plans.
-They have built-in chart tools and diagram templates that cover most old-style industry needs.
-For more hard visuals, consider tools like Lucidchart or Visio for process diagrams.
+They have built-in chart tools and diagram templates that cover most traditional industry needs.
+For more complex visuals, consider tools like Lucidchart or Visio for process diagrams.

-Industry-specific templates save time and make sure you include required parts.
-Banking templates should include risk grids and rule flowcharts.
-Healthcare templates need patient journey maps and care path diagrams.
+Industry-specific templates save time and make sure you include required elements.
+Banking templates should include risk matrices and compliance flowcharts.
+Healthcare templates need patient journey maps and care pathway diagrams.
 Manufacturing templates require process flows and supply chain maps.

-Color schemes matter in old-style industries.
-Safe colors like navy, gray, and forest green work better than bright startup colors.
+Color schemes matter in traditional industries.
+Conservative colors like navy, gray, and forest green work better than bright startup colors.
 Your visual choices should match industry expectations while still being clear and engaging.

 Step-by-Step Setup

-Start by finding your three most hard business processes.
-These are prime candidates for visual representation.
-Create simple flowcharts first.
-Then add detail and formatting as needed.
+Start by finding your three most complex business processes - these are prime candidates for visual representation.
+Create simple flowcharts first, then add detail and formatting as needed.

-Replace large text blocks with bullet points and visual parts.
-Modern planning methods embrace adaptability while keeping the thorough documentation that old-style industries require.
+Replace large text blocks with bullet points and visual elements.
+Modern planning methods embrace adaptability while keeping the thorough documentation that traditional industries require.

 Test your visuals with industry colleagues before finalizing.
 What makes sense to you might confuse others.
 Get feedback on clarity and completeness.
 Remember that your business plan is a sharing tool first.